 What Is Reverse Triiodothyronine (RT3)?

 Reverse T3 (RT3) is an inactive form of T3.
-It’s important to know two facts about this thyroid hormone.
-RT3 has a similar structure to T3 so it can easily lock into the T3 cell receptor, and although they are similar in structure RT3 has the opposite effects of T3.
+It’s important to know two facts about this thyroid hormone;

+# Despite their similar structures RT3 has the opposite effects of T3.
 Now that’s not necessarily a bad thing.
 In fact, it’s normal for your body to produce a certain amount of RT3 to help balance your metabolic rate.

 The Symptoms of High Reverse T3

-+ You feel cold all the time
++ Sensitive to cold weather, or feel cold all the time

-+ You have low blood pressure and heart palpitations
++ Low blood pressure, and heart palpitations

-+ You have brain fog, and memory problems
++ Brain fog, and memory problems

-+ Your skin is dry and pale
++ Skin is dry, and pale

-+ You have sluggish digestion and constipation
++ Sluggish digestion, and constipation

 + You have lost your mojo!